ABOUT WESTON TABLE

 At the heart of Weston Table, you will find a place connected by extraordinary experiences, personal memories, and cherished traditions.
 We seek to provide beautiful online entertainment driven by a passion to share the best we have encountered near and far.
 Our core values drive us to follow our passions—they almost always bring us right back where we started — at Weston Table surrounded by friends and family.

-Maya Angelou noted that "in diversity there is beauty and there is strength".
+Maya Angelou notes that "in diversity there is beauty and there is strength".
 We are committed to supporting businesses in America and abroad that seek to nourish, celebrate, and strengthen all communities.

 "Many different flowers make a bouquet."